Loans for Merchants

 Capify's merchant loans and finance

-Capify are proud to offer merchant cash advances to small businesses in the UK.
+Capify is proud to offer merchant cash advances to small businesses in the UK.
 We’ve been doing it for 10 years, and have been one of the pioneers of this type of finance.
 Our Merchant Cash Advance is an option even for companies with poor credit because we take a more holistic approach to assessing a company’s financial merit.
 Our eligibility criteria simply requires you to have been trading for 6+ months, and to be taking £5,000+ per month in card transactions.
 Visit our MCA product page to learn more.